-The Company's policy on the prevention of insider trading is disseminated to directors and executives including employees whom it may concern in order to prevent them from insider trading or seeking interests for themselves or others (abusive self-dealing) such as trading in securities or assets by making use of insider information, the disclosure of insider information that causes overall damage to shareholders, etc.
+The Company's policy on the prevention of insider trading is disseminated to directors and executives including employees whom it may concern in order to prevent them from insider trading or seeking interests for themselves or others (abusive self-dealing) such as trading in securities or assets by making use of insider information, the disclosure of insider information that causes overall damage to Shareholders, etc.

-Directors and management of the Company are required to report on the holding of securities and disclosed in the annual report.
+Directors and management of the Company are required to report on the holding of securities and disclosed in the Form 56-1 One Report.